telerik/fiddler-everywhere-docs/user-guide/settings/privacy.md

 # Privacy Menu

-The __Privacy__ sub-menu contains options to opt-out of receiving emails from Progress and its partners and the opportunity to request the deletion of your Fiddler Everywhere associated account.
+The **Privacy** sub-menu provides options to stop receiving emails from Progress and its partners as well as to request the deletion of your Fiddler Everywhere associated account.

+- **Unsubscribe**&mdash;To submit a request to unsubscribe from receiving future emails, click the **Unsubscribe** link.
+You will be redirected to a unsubscribe page where you can follow the instructions.
+- **Submit "Delete Account" request**&mdash;To submit a request, click the **Submit "Delete Account" request** link.
+You will be redirected to a page where you can follow the instructions.
+- **Automatically send data to help us improve the product**&mdash;Your information and usage statistics help us understand product usage better and continue building the product you love.
+To subscribe or unsubscribe from participating in the usage statistics sharing, check or, respectively, uncheck the **Automatically send data to help us improve the product** option.
+Click **Save** to apply the change.

+The following figure displays the **Privacy** menu settings.

 ![Privacy settings](../../images/settings/settings-privacy.png)

-## Unsubscribe from emails

-To submit a request to unsubscribe from receiving future emails, click the __Unsubscribe__ link.
-You will be redirected to a unsubscribe page where you should follow the given instructions.

-## Delete your Fiddler Account

-To submit a request, click the __Submit "Delete Account" request__ link.
-You will be redirected to a page where you should follow the given instructions.

-## Automatically send data to help us improve the product

-Your information and usage statistics help us understand product usage better and continue building the product you love.
-To subscribe or unsubscribe from participating in the usage statistics sharing, check/uncheck the __Automatically send data to help us improve the product__ option depending on whether you want to send usage statistics.
-Once the choice is made, click __Save__ to apply the change.